mvolkmann/blog/src/lit.md

 TypeScript must be used to take advantage of Lit decorators, which simplify the code.

+## Used By

+Companies reportedly using Lit include
+Adobe, Cisco, Ford, GitHub, IBM, IKEA, Lego, Microsoft, Netflix, Red Hat, Reddit, SAP, VMware, and many more.

 ## Installing

 The easiest way to get started using Lit is to